morphy2k/broadcast-notification-system/README.md

 1. Open the dashboard via `http//:localhost:8080` or what you have configured
 2. Make your settings
-3. Take the default template in the as example and build your own
+3. Take the default template as example and build your own
 4. Put `http//:localhost:8080/notification[/endpoint]` in your OBS browser source *(if authentication on, with token at the end)*

 *I will create a better manual later*